Cleethorpes: Landmarks

 In 2007 the town was the Royal Horticultural Societies Britain in Bloom award winner in the coastal category.
-The town was also received a Silver-Gilt award, a Tourism Award and Jeff Blanchard the Shredded Wheat Community Champions award.
+The town was also received a Silver-Gilt award, a Tourism Award (for Lollipop Road Train) and Jeff Blanchard the Shredded Wheat Community Champions award.

 A statue of the Boy with the Leaking Boot was given to the town in 1918 by John Carlborn.
 It is reported that he was a Swedish immigrant to Cleethorpes who had built up a successful shipping business, and that the statue was a copy of one in the Hasselbacken Restaurant in Stockholm, Sweden.
 The Cleethorpes statue now stands in a pond in the Diana Princess of Wales Memorial Gardens, on Kingsway.
 It was stolen and replaced in 2002 and 2008, and vandalised in October 2011.
 In July 2012, two youths were recorded on CCTV as they frolicked naked in the pond and destroyed the fountain.
 A replacement statue was made by a local garden ornaments manufacturer and installed with improved security in September 2012.
 A nearby pub was named The Leaking Boot, but was destroyed by fire in June 2009.

+In 2019, a community alleyway on Kew Road was vandalized.
+The alley is known for hosting Cleethorpes In Bloom competition, and was a recipient of many awards over the past few years.

+The town is home to Cleethorpes Beach Holiday Park, currently run by Haven Holidays.
+Due to its former name, Thorpe Park Holiday Centre, bearing a strong resemblance to the Thorpe Park Resort theme park in Thorpe, Surrey, there was a glitch on Google Maps that mistook the two, accidentally sending people going to the theme park to the Haven and vice versa.
+This, alongside confusion between the two, and possible private legal action from Merlin Entertainments, the current owners of Thorpe Park, influenced Haven to rebrand the park.